karboosx/procer/docs/custom_functions.md

 The `custom_function` method should have a `Context` object as the first argument and an array of arguments as the second argument.

-The `Context` object contains the variables that were defined in the Karboosx\Procer code.
+The `Context` object contains the variables that were defined in the Procer code.

 ## Using custom functions

-In order to use custom functions in Karboosx\Procer, you need to pass an instance of the class that implements the `FunctionProviderInterface` interface to the `Karboosx\Procer` constructor.
+In order to use custom functions in Procer, you need to pass an instance of the class that implements the `FunctionProviderInterface` interface to the `Karboosx\Procer` constructor.

 ```php
 use Karboosx\Procer;